johnpeart/johnpeart.github.io/src/posts/blogpost/2025-03-03-svg-game-boy.md

 By comparison: the screen on your phone – despite being roughly 3 times physically larger than the *Game Boy's* screen – probably has north of 3 *million* pixels.

 As natively *Game Boy* screenshots are incredibly low resolution, sharing them in a blog post can end in some ugly results.
-You either end up with an image so physically small it's comical, or with an oversized image that is fuzzy and pixelated.
+You either end up with an image so physically small it’s comical, or with an oversized image that is fuzzy and pixelated.

 ## Screenshots belong on *screens*